mushamsuresh/Kubernetes/work loads.md

 - Maintains a stable set of replica Pods running at any given time.
 - Automatically replaces failed Pods to ensure availability.

+A **ReplicaSet** is a Kubernetes controller that ensures a **specified number of identical Pods are running at all times**.

+It is mostly used **indirectly through Deployments**, but can also be created and managed directly (not common in practice).

+---

+## 🎯 Purpose of a ReplicaSet

+- **Maintain availability**: If a Pod fails or is deleted, the ReplicaSet automatically replaces it.
+- **Ensure replica count**: If there are fewer Pods than desired, it creates new ones; if there are too many, it deletes extras.
+- **Load balancing**: Multiple Pods created by a ReplicaSet can be load-balanced behind a Service.

+📦 Use in Practice
+ReplicaSets are rarely used directly.
+Instead, they are:

+Automatically managed by Deployments.

+Used behind the scenes to support rolling updates and rollbacks.
 ## 4. **Service**
 - An abstraction that defines a logical set of Pods and a policy by which to access them.
 - Types include ClusterIP, NodePort, LoadBalancer, and ExternalName.